Developing strategies for Cloud has been saved

 Cloud services have matured significantly in recent years and the adoption strategies of corporates have developed.
 Formerly, cases for change were frequently framed around replacing traditional hardware and hosting with a more scalable, elastic and consumption-based infrastructure delivery model.
-Additionally, many major Cloud providers made services available from Swiss located data centres, enabling some of our Swiss clients to leverage Cloud services while complying with regulations and legal requirements.

 How to develop your adoption strategy for Cloud

 Whilst most large organisations now recognise that the foreseeable future is hybrid i.e. mixing on premise and various cloud services based on requirements, many organisations have adopted cloud technologies in a piecemeal fashion.
 Without a strategy for cloud adoption, organisations may be subject to “cloud sprawl”, which drives up costs and can lead to issues with compliance and security.
 For these reasons it is critical for organisations to develop a coherent cloud strategy.

 Our experience of building cases for cloud adoption has led us to build cloud strategy quickly and efficiently.
 The strategy is modelled using six building blocks as shown below in Figure 1: Cloud strategy building blocks.
 These blocks help us design a comprehensive strategy and answer key questions faced by an organisation.

 Capture a vision using new technologies such as Cloud and impact to both current and future state business models.